Drewsif/PiShrink/README.md

   -Z         Compress image after shrinking with xz
-  -a         Compress image in parallel using multiple cores -d         Write debug messages in a debug log file -n         The first input is device, not file
+  -a         Compress image in parallel using multiple cores -d         Write debug messages in a debug log file -n         Accept an input that is not a file (e.g. a tf card)
 ```

 If you specify the `newimagefile.img` parameter, the script will make a copy of `imagefile.img` and work off that.
 You will need enough space to make a full copy of the image to use that option.